OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 42001 is about extending your risk management system - it focuses on governance.
 ISO 5338 (see #[DEVPROGRAM](#devprogram) below) is about extending your software lifecycle practices - it focuses on engineering and everything around it.
 ISO 42001 can be seen as a management system for the governance of responsible AI in an organization, similar to how ISO 27001 is a management system for information security.
 ISO 42001 doesn’t go into the lifecycle processes.
 It for example does not discuss how to train models, how to do data lineage, continuous validation, versioning of AI models, project planning challenges, and how and when exactly sensitive data is used in engineering.

 #### #SECPROGRAM

-Description: Make sure the organization has a security program (also referred to as _information security management system_) and that it includes the whole AI lifecycle and AI specific aspects.
-> Category: management
+> Category: governance control
 > Permalink: https://owaspai.org/goto/secprogram/

+Security program: Make sure the organization has a security program (also referred to as _information security management system_) and that it includes the whole AI lifecycle and AI specific aspects.

 Purpose: ensures adequate mitigation of AI security risks through information security management, as the security program takes responsibility for the AI-specific threats and corresponding.
 For more details on using this document in risk analysis, see the [risk analysis section](/goto/riskanalysis/).